-- What do you think this story is about? - What happened first/next/last in the story? - How did the Hungry Caterpillar get so big? - How can we make a very long caterpillar? - What's the difference between one fish and two fish? - What will happen if she eats all three bowls of porridge? - Which fish has more scales, the Rainbow Fish at the beginning or the one at the end?
+- What do you think this story is about? - How can you put the events of the story in order so you can tell a friend? - What happened first/next/last in the story? - How did the Hungry Caterpillar get so big? - How can we make a very long caterpillar? - What's the difference between one fish and two fish? - What will happen if she eats all three bowls of porridge? - What will the Rainbow Fish look like if he gives all his scales away?

+- Which fish has more scales, the Rainbow Fish at the beginning or the one at the end?
 Why do you say that? - Show me the fish that is above / below / beside the Rainbow Fish?